JeffreySarnoff/RollingFunctions.jl/README.md

 ## Running a function over data

 To obtain the same number of output data values as are given, the initial `windowsize - 1` values output must be generated outside of the rolling behavior.
-This is accomplished by tapering the needed values -- using the same function that is rolled on successively smaller window sizes.
+This is accomplished by tapering the needed values -- using the same function, rolling it over successively smaller window sizes.
 All exported functions named with the prefix `run` behave this way.

 ```julia
 ```julia